 Dave Spaulding argues police shootings take place inside 10 ft.
 Spaulding sufficiently addresses the issue of extreme close quarters shooting and explains how drawing a firearm from a holster is difficult when an opposing individual is “striking, slapping, or applying a bear hug.”

 The firearm is not always, or can be, the immediate solution.
 Even in a lethal encounter.
-I understood how important this realization, only recently am I able to articulate what I was looking for: a functional, fundamental set of skills that I can practice independently or within a small group that’s adaptable a situation.
+I understood how important this realization was; however, only recently am I able to articulate what I was looking for: a functional, fundamental set of skills that I can practice independently or within a small group that’s adaptable a situation.
 I want my defense to play out like a jazz solo.

 In my experience, martial arts have a tendency to teach you one skill to counteract a specific skill, at a precise moment.
 Struggling with this reality, I never bothered to pursue formal instruction through traditional means.